 If you think deserting employees are uncomfortable about giving blunt responses in person, maybe you can come up with a way to carry it out impersonally.
 Document your interview questions on a digital platform and encourage employees to submit their responses electronically.
 If the exit interviews are happening en masse, you can give them the freedom to be anonymous to maintain confidentiality.

 Experiment with questions

 If you are not getting quality data with the current format, you may want to test out new set of questions.
 You can map the questions back to other feedback approaches in your company like internal surveys, engagement polls, etc. The idea is to be true to your mission in finding out the key reasons why people leave and if that can be changed to improve employee retention.

 Automate the process

 This can be the best and biggest step for your company to take the exit interviews to the next level.
 Like many other artillery processes that can take the help of an automated technology to run better, exit interviews can function efficiently if you can automate the process.
 The first place to start is by choosing the right automation app for handling exit interviews.

 An automated exit interview app can guarantee confidentiality, make the employee offboarding process more formalized, save HR department a ton of their time organizing it, and work as a repository to reflect back on.
 You can trust KiSSFLOW to cut through the inefficiencies and speed up things for the HR department.
-Go ahead, give it a try – sign up for a 14-day free trial of KiSSFLOW today!
+Go ahead, give it a try – sign up for a free demo of Kissflow HR Cloud today!